temporalio/edu-versioning-typescript-code/exercises/worker-versioning/README.md

    thing by running `temporal task-queue update-build-ids` with matching parameters.
-2. Assume you are adding another new Worker Version that is compatible with the Version that you added in Part B. To do this, try running:
+2. Assume you are adding another new Worker Version that is compatible with the Version that you added in Part B. To do this, execute a command similar to the one below, but specify the new build ID of your choice in the --build-id option and replace the value of the --existing-compatible-build-id option with the build ID you chose earlier:

    ```shell
    temporal task-queue update-build-ids add-new-compatible \